 Hallgrimskirkja reminds me of a space rocket.
-Find out the design inspiration, history and more below!
+Find out the design inspiration, view from the top, history, facts and more below!

 Is it worth going up the Hallgrimskirkja tower?

 Definitely.
 At (244 ft) high, it is the largest church in Iceland and among the tallest structures in the country so you’re bound to get the best of Reykjavik.
 At only 1000ISK (£5.50) for admission you can see colourful houses, the sea and the island of Videy from the top of the church tower (which can be reached by elevator, thankfully).

 Do you need to book in advance to visit Hallgrimskirkja?

 We walked right into Hallgrimskirkja.
 But this is probably different when there is a service of course.

 With any landmark view from the top, recommended going during sunset so you can photograph day and night.
 I went in the evening, but it was June so it’s broad daylight!